1. Blog

 Store Human Food in a Safe Place

-Storing human food in a safe place will help keep your dog from being able to chow down without you knowing, or on foods that aren’t pet-approved.
+Store human food in a safe place to keep your dog from chowing down without you knowing, or on foods that aren’t pet-approved.
 One of the number one ways dogs can get xylitol poisoning is by eating chewing gum they found in their owner’s purse or pockets.

-Keep your sweets and snacks in the pantry or cabinets, and make sure toiletries and dental products are stored safely in the bathroom.
+Keep your sweets and snacks in the pantry or cabinets, and store toiletries and dental products safely in the bathroom.